open-compensation-token-license/license-token-website/wikisrc/blockchain-and-digital-advertising.md

 Blockchain, at its core, is a decentralized digital ledger technology that records transactions across many computers in such a way that the registered transactions cannot be altered retroactively.
 Each block of data is chained to the next, creating a detailed and immutable record.

 While originally devised for Bitcoin, blockchain's ability to offer transparency, security, and decentralization has found applications across various industries, including digital advertising.
 Its promise lies in delivering accountability and efficiency, qualities much needed in today's advertising ecosystem.
+For more insights on blockchain, visit [What is Blockchain](https://www.license-token.com/wiki/what-is-blockchain).

 ### Addressing Ad Fraud